CharlyCst/zephyr/book/src/overview/build.md

 cargo run -- test.frk test.wasm
 ```

-To easy development the main `make` command compiles `fork/hello.frk` and output the result to `out/hello.wasm`.
+To ease development, the main `make` command compiles `fork/hello.frk` and output the result to `out/hello.wasm`.
 When working on the compiler, one usually just runs:

 ```bash
 make